 You’ll want to include contact information, like your name and professional email address, at the top of your portfolio so the hiring manager can find it easily.
 You can also include a link to your Linkedin account here, and any other professional social media accounts and/or a blog, if you want.

 Your resume, whether it’s a PDF download or a link to another page, is another piece of information you should make available and easy to find.
 Not sure how to craft a Game Developer resume?
 Check out our tips here.

 Projects and experience

-For example, since games are used for more than just fun, especially in today’s fast-paced business environment, companies hire Game Developers for all sorts of reasons: to help generate revenue, increase customer engagement, establish the brand, and reach new target markets, to name a few.
-So when you’re deciding which games to include in your portfolio, it could benefit you to include ones that show you can build games that meet a range of goals, on top of ones that are simply fun and engaging.
+And keep in mind that games are used for more than just fun, and companies hire Game Developers for all sorts of reasons: to help generate revenue, increase customer engagement, establish the brand, and reach new target markets, to name a few.
+So when you’re deciding which games to include in your portfolio, it helps to include ones that show you can build games that meet a range of goals, on top of ones that are simply fun and engaging.

 For each game you include in your portfolio, make sure you give some background details about how and why you developed the game.
 This helps the hiring manager understand the project and learn more about you as a developer.
 Also, don’t be afraid to discuss any challenges or issues you faced while working on a game.
 This is part of game development and hiring managers like to see how you work through problems, since they’ll definitely come up on the job.